20tab/UnrealEnginePython/README.md

 Math functions
 --------------

-The plugin does not expose FVector, FRotator or FQuat.
-You have optimized shortcuts in the unreal_engine module, but you can use any python math library if you want (included numpy)
+The plugin exposes FVector, FRotator, FQuat, FColor, FHitResult and a bunch of the internal handles.

+Where meaningful math operations are exposed:

 ```py